 In November 2016, Donald Trump was elected as the 45th president of the United States.
-At 70 years old, he is the oldest person ever to be elected as US president.
+At 70 years old, he was the oldest person ever to be elected as US president at the time.

-Trump's inauguration is Jan 20, 2017.
+Trump's inauguration was Jan 20, 2017.
 Every presidential inauguration occurs on Jan 20th of the year after they win the election.